 Your options may depend on the type of loan, outstanding balances, your employer, income or the date you borrowed the money.

 Under these plans you make payments equivalent to 10-15% of your discretionary income (calculated based on income, family size, and local poverty level).
-After making payments for 20 or 25 years the remaining balance is cancelled.
+After making payments for 20 or 25 years the remaining balance is canceled.
 Though it's important to remember that any amount forgiven will be taxable as income - meaning if at the end of your repayment term you have a remaining balance of $25,000 that is forgiven, you may have to pay income taxes on that amount when you file your annual tax return.

 Public Service Loan Forgiveness

-Besides a shorter repayment term this option also provides that any remaining balance forgiven under the PSLF program is not taxable as income, unlike alternate IBR plans.
+Besides a shorter repayment term, this option also provides that any remaining balance forgiven under the PSLF program is not taxable as income, unlike alternate IBR plans.
 Under an IBR plan you might not pay off the entire loan balance, as payments are completely contingent on your income.
 But to remain eligible these plans require that borrowers provide annual income certification and in the case of the PSLF program, employment verification.
 Even if you’re submitting monthly student loan payments timely, you’ll need to continue providing all required annual certifications to your loan servicer.

 An extended graduated repayment plan will lower your monthly payment.
 That may provide you the immediate relief you need from high minimum payments.
 Though an extended plan isn’t ideal for everyone because you’ll end up paying more in interest on the loan.